minseok127/ZicIO/README.md

-This repository archives my contributions to ZicIO, a project featured in a research paper accepted at sigmod 2025.
+This repository archives the code I wrote for ZicIO and my thoughts about it.
 It includes only partial code, which cannot independently run the full system.

 ## zicio_notify.h, zicio_data_buffer_descriptor.c